Skip to content

 Match the console height to the sofa back or go slightly lower.
 Taller looks awkward.
 Lower looks accidental.

 Keep 4 to 6 inches between sofa and console.
 Maintain 30 to 36 inches behind it if it’s a primary walkway.
+This is where people get seduced by the idea of “one more surface” and forget that the room still has to move.

 If you need deeper storage in a dining space instead, consider our Buffets and Sideboards collection or our Credenzas collection.